ryanwelcher/block-developer-cookbook/templates/simple-fade-effect/README.md

-In this recipe, you will load custom JavaScript and CSS files for the cover and image blocks to create a simple fade-in effect when the block is scrolled into view.
-You don't want to load files unless they are needed so you will only enqueue them when the block(s) are on the page.
+This template provides a tutorial to demonstrate how to load custom JavaScript and CSS files for the cover and image blocks to create a simple fade-in effect when the block is scrolled into view

 ## Usage